Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ## ActivitySource support

-Azure SDKs released after October 2021 have experimental ActivitySource support.
-ActivitySource is a simplified way to create and listen to activities added in .NET 5.
+Azure SDKs released after October 2021 include experimental support for ActivitySource, which is a simplified way to create and listen to activities added in .NET 5.
 Azure SDKs produce the following kinds of Activities:

 - *HTTP calls*: every HTTP call originating from Azure SDKs